dlebansais/Method.Contracts/README.md

 ````

 In the case above, if the code has previously taken all necessary precautions to check that the file exists and has reading access (with appropriate error reporting to the user), and can prevent the file from being deleted or moved (maybe only temporarily), then performing the read operation is safe.

+## When to use `RequireNotNull` vs `AssertNotNull`

+`Contract.RequireNotNull` is to be used for arguments (or object state when entering the method).
+In release mode it throws `ArgumentNullException`.

+`Contract.AssertNotNull` is to be used once the state has been validated and some action performed, to validate intermediate states.
+In release mode it throws `BrokenContractException`.
+If the null check is for the method exit state (like the returned value), use `Contract.Ensure`.